-- NEW: The European Medicines Agency has issued new guidance that includes a reminder for healthcare professionals of the risks of chloroquine and hydroxychloroquine.
+- The European Medicines Agency has issued new guidance that includes a reminder for healthcare professionals of the risks of chloroquine and hydroxychloroquine.

-- NEW: The European Centre for Disease Prevention and Control has presented a report of preliminary 30-day forecasts of COVID-19 in the EU/EEA and UK for the expected number of cases, deaths and hospitalised cases (under a set of assumptions) to support the assessment of the impact of de-escalation of measures.
+- The European Centre for Disease Prevention and Control has presented a report of preliminary 30-day forecasts of COVID-19 in the EU/EEA and UK for the expected number of cases, deaths and hospitalised cases (under a set of assumptions) to support the assessment of the impact of de-escalation of measures.

 - Following on from the MHRA guidance on Managing clinical trials during coronavirus (COVID-19), the EU has issued revised guidance to ensure that clinical trials can continue taking place during the COVID-19 pandemic.
 This provides a set of recommendations on flexible measures (for exclusive use during the pandemic) that sponsors can take to mitigate disruption of clinical research in Europe without compromising data quality and safety of trial participants.

 - The European Commission recently launched the COVID19-CMSS web conferencing support system for the clinical management of COVID19 patients.
 The system is available to all EU hospitals treating complex COVID19 cases and provides a communication IT platform allowing clinicians to consult other clinicians from all Europe on the more complex cases, exchange information and diagnosis.
 Further information is contained in the slides and factsheet.